finli/RNA_mutations/Movie script.md

 Narrator:

 To tackle this challenge, we use a pre-trained model called RNA-FM.
 This model predicts the structure of ncRNA sequences using deep learning algorithms.

-[Visual: Transition to a visual of the RNA-FM model encoding RNA sequences into data, with the features leading into a predictive model]

-Narrator:

 By analyzing SNPs linked to cancer survival, along with other databases, we identify mutations that impact ncRNA, especially in cancer.
 For example, in breast cancer, certain SNPs in ncRNA disrupt its structure, damaging tumor-suppressing genes and potentially fueling tumor growth.

 [Visual: Show SNPs affecting ncRNA structure, leading to dysfunctional tumor suppressor genes]